 Court / Presiding Judge

 On April 12, 2017, the court issued its first verdict.
-As the defendant was sentenced in absentia, his retrial has since been ordered and is ongoing.
+As the defendant was sentenced in absentia, a retrial was ordered in July 2017, but has been suspended until the Supreme Constitutional Court issues a verdict on the constitutionality of Article 37 of the Counter-terrorism Law.

-Upon initial review, the court sentenced Muhammad Ramadan to 10 years in prison, followed by a five-year house arrest and a five-year social media ban.
-The verdict in his retrial has not yet been issued.
+Upon initial review, the court sentenced Muhammad Ramadan in absentia to 10 years in prison, followed by a five-year house arrest and a five-year social media ban.
+Since then, a retrial was ordered, though it has since been suspended pending a separate Supreme Constitutional Court ruling.

 Summary of Reasoning

-Human rights lawyer Mohamed Ramadan faces charges of insulting the president, misusing social media, and inciting violence for his alleged Facebook posts.
+Human rights lawyer Muhamamd Ramadan faced charges of insulting the president, misusing social media, and inciting violence for his alleged Facebook posts.

 Legal & Judicial Implications